What You Don’t Know About Beeswax Processing, But Really Ought To

 Most bee keepers filter their beeswax simply by using heat and gravity.
 I try to support those bee keepers, because I think that’s the most natural way to filter.
 If I have to filter my own, I do so using a double boiler and a fine mesh filter similar to this one:

-But when it comes to commercial processing, the natural processing methods usually end here.
+When it comes to commercial processing, the natural processing methods usually end here.
 From here, depending on what the manufacturer desires, the beeswax is altered to meet their needs.
 There are a variety of ways to alter the beeswax, such as adding mineral oil or vegetable oil to change the consistency and make it easier to work with.
 Mineral and vegetable oils don’t sound so bad.

 But let’s talk about beeswax used for cosmetics, such as many lotions.
 In order to keep the final product consistent, the beeswax has to be purified in some way, and often times it is done so by the process of bleaching.
 Bleaching sounds innocent enough?
 Not so.